ChatHAP/ChatHAP/README.md

 No currently known issues.

 # Dataset
-We provide a dataset (google drive) containing user conversation streams paired with their corresponding vibrations, along with user preference ratings for these pairs: https://drive.google.com/drive/folders/1ZJFC5kKbhx-Qd52PGNB9h6jlmzJneotz?usp=sharing
+We provide a dataset (Google Drive) from user studies, which contains user conversation streams paired with their corresponding vibrations, along with user preference ratings for these pairs: https://drive.google.com/drive/folders/1ZJFC5kKbhx-Qd52PGNB9h6jlmzJneotz?usp=sharing

 # Publication